haihala/haihala.github.io/src/lib/posts/intro-to-webdev.md

 tags: ['webdev', 'teaching']
 ---

-# So you want to learn web dev

 This is meant as a resource for people with some software development basics like loops and variables down, but little to no understanding of how the web works.
 Also this is a resource I can share with people when they ask me about web dev.